Elliott asks to replace Telecom Italia board members, including Vivendi CEO | 4-Traders

 Vivendi told Reuters on Wednesday it would be ready to support an alternative strategy to boost TIM's short-term share price, even as it remained committed to its final goal of creating an Italian telecoms and content champion.

-"If you buy TIM shares now, you need to have a long-term view because the rally already happened on Elliott's entry," said Paolo Rizzo, a fund manager at Italy-based Anthilia.
+"If you buy TIM shares now, you need to have a long-term view because the rally already happened on Elliott's entry," an investor at a Milan-based asset manager said.

 "I'd sit on the fence instead."